No products in the cart.

 Additional information

-We strongly encourage you to review the guidance produced by the UK Government’s Health and Safety Executive (HSE) on PPPs.
-The HSE sites can be found here:
+We strongly encourage you to review the guidance produced by the UK Government and the UK Government’s Health and Safety Executive (HSE) on PPPs.
+The sites can be found here:

 HSE has also produced specific guidance on what you need to do from January 1, 2021.
 You should consult your legal counsel if you have questions about how the laws and regulations apply to your products from January 1, 2021.